-- (a) The portion of the USGS Map indicating the site locus and properties within a minimum of 500 feet of the project property line - (b) Existing conditions and proposed design plans showing: - i.
-Buildings and/or structures including materials, approximate height and - ii.
-Utilities including size, material, and invert data - iii.
-Regulated wetland resource areas within proximity of the site - iv.
-Location of municipal separate storm sewer system with relation to the site - (c) Stormwater management design plan(s) and details showing: - i.
-Location, size, material, invert data, and details for all existing and proposed stormwater management system components, including structures, pipes, swales, detention, retention, and infiltration systems, rain gardens, and any other LID techniques or BMPs. - ii.
+- ii.
 Profiles of drainage trunk lines - iii.
-Drainage easements - (d) Separate pre and postcondition watershed plans indicating: - i.
+Drainage easements - k.
+Separate pre and postcondition watershed plans indicating: - i.
 Structures, pavements, surface vegetation, and other ground cover materials - ii.
 Topography sufficient to delineate watershed areas and cut and fill areas - iii.
 Point(s) of analysis - iv.
 Watershed areas, including upgradient and /or offsite areas that contribute stormwater flow onto the project site, are labeled to be easily identified in calculations.
 Total pre and post-watershed areas must be equivalent. - v.
 Breakdown summary of various surface conditions by soil hydrologic group rating and cover type - vi.
-Flow path for the time of concentration (Tc) calculation - (4) Calculations

-- (a) Hydrologic calculation to determine pre and post-peak rates and volumes of stormwater runoff for 2, 10, 25 and 100 year, 24 hour storm events - (b) Groundwater recharge calculations and BMP drawdown (time to empty) - (c) Water quality calculations including (if applicable): - i.
+Flow path for the time of concentration (Tc) calculation - (4) Calculations - a.
+Hydrologic calculation to determine pre and post-peak rates and volumes of stormwater runoff for 2, 10, 25 and 100 year, 24 hour storm events - b.
+Groundwater recharge calculations and BMP drawdown (time to empty) - c.
+Water quality calculations including (if applicable): - i.
 TSS removal calculation for each watershed - ii.
 Specific BMPs utilized in critical areas - iii.
 Specific BMPs utilized for land uses of higher potential pollutant loads - iv.
-Specific treatment for pollutants causing impairment of down-gradient waterbody(s), identified by EPA and MassDEP - (d) Hydraulic calculations to size drainage pipes, swales, and culverts - (e) Supplemental calculations for sizing LID and BMPs and addressing impairments to waterbodies - (5) Soil mapping and test data - (6) MassDEP Checklist for Stormwater Report completed, stamped, and signed by a Professional Engineer (PE) licensed in the Commonwealth of Massachusetts to certify that the Stormwater Management Plan is in accordance with the criteria established in the MassDEP Stormwater Management Standards, Norwell Stormwater Management By-law, and these Regulations. - (7) Any other information requested by the Stormwater Authority.
+Specific treatment for pollutants causing impairment of downgradient waterbody(s), identified by EPA and MassDEP - d.
+Hydraulic calculations to size drainage pipes, swales, and culverts - e.
+Supplemental calculations for sizing LID and BMPs and addressing impairments to waterbodies - (5) Soil mapping and test data - (6) MassDEP Checklist for Stormwater Report completed, stamped, and signed by a Professional Engineer (PE) licensed in the Commonwealth of Massachusetts to certify that the Stormwater Management Plan is in accordance with the criteria established in the MassDEP Stormwater Management Standards, Norwell Stormwater Management By-law, and these Regulations. - (7) Any other information requested by the Stormwater Authority.

 Section 9.
-Erosion and Sedimentation Control Plan
+Performance and Design Standards